royderks/ai-web-workshop/README.md

 </details>

-You can use this component in `src/App.tsx` to show a loading indicator when you're waiting for the request to OpenAI to resolve.
+You can use this component in `src/App.jsx` to show a loading indicator when you're waiting for the request to the LLM to resolve.

 BONUS: Also add an error state.

-The application will now have both a way to ask questions and shows a loading state when the answer is being fetched from OpenAI.
+The application will now have both a way to ask questions and shows a loading state when the answer is being fetched from the LLM.

 ### Excercise 5

 The way you ask your question makes a huge difference in the response you're getting, maybe you've wondered why our answer is short and snappy rather than a blurb of text.
-[Prompt engineering](https://platform.openai.com/docs/guides/prompt-engineering) is a common way to change the format or style of the answer.
+[Prompt engineering](https://www.promptingguide.ai/) is a common way to change the format or style of the answer.

 By giving the LLM a prompt template together with your question, you can control the format or sentiment of the answer.
 You don't always want to expose the prompt to the user of the application too.